koihin/diceandgames/content/post/rtz-missions-round-1.md

 Attacker come onto the board from the blue edge.
 Defender come onto the board from the red edge.
 Standard deployment rules apply (but can be modified as required by the story).

 ### Terrain
-The board has 4 main buildings as their main features.
+The board has 4 buildings as their main features.
 The 4 Objectives are open spaces, do not provide Cover and do not block Line of Sight nor prevent Vehicles from entering or passing through.
 Follow the placement of Objectives as per the map.

 **Alternative**: To make it easier for the Defender, move between 1-4 Objectives one square nearer to the Defender deployment edge.